insidegui/crossyotter/README.md

 This game was entirely implemented using OpenAI Codex with the o4-mini model.

-Game assets were generated using ChatGPT 4o.
+Game assets were generated using ChatGPT 4o and sliced in Sketch.

 ![screenshot](./screenshot.png)